arlov-commits/flashcards/FLASHCARD_APP_SPEC.md

 ## 5. App Features

 ### Core Functionality
-- [ ] Browse card sets by chapter/liturgy section (Source Tag)
+- [ ] Browse card sets by tradition → subcategory → section (accordion/tree, no page navigation)
-- [ ] Choose what data field goes on front vs. back of card
+- [ ] Flexible field mapping: user picks what goes on front vs. back
 - [ ] Preview cards in-browser before downloading
 - [ ] Deselect individual cards the student already knows
 - [ ] Language-agnostic field handling (app reads whatever columns exist in the dataset)
+- [ ] Upload custom CSV/XLSX files from landing page

+### Study Modes (Type A / Type B)
+The app presents two named study modes as presets built on top of the flexible field mapping:

+**Type A — Recognition Mode (standard):**
+- Front: Chinese + Pinyin
+- Back: English
+- This is the default learning path.
+Students start here.

+**Type B — Recall Mode (advanced):**
+- Front: Chinese only
+- Back: Pinyin + English
+- Considerably more challenging.
+Students adopt this once they have a steady Type A practice.
+- When generated from the built-in corpus (not a single source), Type B cards are ordered by FREQUENCY of occurrence across all sources, not sequential order.
+Most common Dharma terms first.

+Each mode has independent progress tracking — a student can track which Type A cards they've printed separately from Type B cards.
+The two tracks interact: if a Type B card has been printed, it should be flagged when encountered in Type A generation (and vice versa).

+### Cross-Set Deduplication
+When a user selects multiple card sets, the app deduplicates:
+- **Same `chinese` + same `english_def`** → true duplicate, show once
+- **Same `chinese` + different `english_def`** → keep both as separate cards, show context tag (`ch_tag`) on FRONT of card (not just back) to disambiguate
+- The deduplication applies at PDF generation time, not in the card list UI (user sees all cards, but the generated PDF is deduplicated)

 ### Customization
 - [ ] Font selection for front and back independently
 - [ ] Curated font list (see Section 7 below)
 - [ ] Card layout options:
   - **Current:** 4×4 grid on letter-size landscape (16 cards/page, double-sided)
-  - **Future:** 4×5 grid option (20 cards/page) — slightly smaller cards but more per page
+  - **Future:** 4×5 grid option (20 cards/page)
-- [ ] Students can upload their own card data files (CSV/Excel) if in the correct format
+- [ ] Students can upload their own card data files (CSV/XLSX)
-  - App validates column structure against expected format
   - Sample template provided for download
   - File is processed entirely in-browser — never leaves the student's device

 ### Export Formats
-- [ ] **Printable PDF:** 4×4 landscape grid, double-sided, matching Art's existing Python layout logic
+- [ ] **Printable PDF:** 4×4 landscape grid, double-sided, with field mapping per selected study mode
-  - Generated in-browser using jsPDF (no server needed)
+  - Generated in-browser using jsPDF
-  - Art's Python script to be ported to JavaScript
-- [ ] **Anki-compatible CSV:** Simple TSV/CSV download with selected fields mapped to front/back
-- [ ] **Preferences file:** Bundled in a ZIP with the PDF
+- [ ] **Preferences/progress file:** JSON export for backup/device transfer
-  - Human-readable summary at top (set, fonts, card count, etc.)
-  - Raw JSON for drag-and-drop restore
-  - Permalink URL at bottom (see Section 6)
+- [ ] ~~Anki CSV export~~ — **DEFERRED to final stage.
+Remove from current UI.**

 ### Progress / Preferences
 - [ ] **localStorage:** Day-to-day persistence in the student's browser
-  - Remembers which cards marked as "known"
+  - Remembers which cards marked as "printed" (separately for Type A and Type B)
   - Remembers customization preferences (fonts, layout, field mapping)
   - Tied to device/browser — not synced across devices
 - [ ] **Export/Import JSON file:** Manual backup for device transfers
-  - "Save Progress" → downloads small JSON file
-  - "Load Progress" → drag-and-drop or file picker to restore
-- [ ] **URL-encoded state (permalink):**
-  - Entire preference state serialized into URL hash
+- [ ] **URL-encoded state (permalink):** Preference state serialized into URL hash

-  - Example: `site.com/#set=amitabha&front=chinese&back=pinyin&font=mashanzheng&exclude=12,47`
-  - For large exclusion lists, state compressed via base64
-  - Students can bookmark, share with classmates, or paste into notes
-  - Included at bottom of preferences file in ZIP export
+### Future Considerations (noted, not implemented)
+- **Term blacklist:** A file preventing specific term+definition combinations from appearing.
+Deferred until Art has ~10 examples.
+- **Anki export:** Reinstated as final-stage feature only.
+- **Username/lightweight identity:** Students type a username to persist progress.
+Mechanism TBD.
+- **Master dictionary:** All distinct characters with full definition sets tagged by source.
+May not be needed — current per-source CSV approach handles this naturally.

 ---